Can LLMs Make (Personalized) Access Control Decisions?: Discussion

-\paragraph{Study Design and Generalizability} Our study, while carefully designed, still took place in an experimental setting.
-This could influence participant behaviour in two ways: (1) Participants could have been more focused on the task of making access control decision than they would be during a real permission request.
-At the same time, (2) decisions were hypothetical and did not have any consequences, making participants potentially more careless.
-Further, the study is limited to English-speaking participants and residents of the UK and the US, which means our findings might not generalize to other languages or cultures with different privacy norms and expectations.
+\paragraph{Design and Generalizability} Our data collection, while carefully designed, took place in an experimental setting.
+This could influence participant behavior in two ways: (1) They could have been more focused on the decision than they would be during a real permission request, or (2) decisions were hypothetical and did not have any consequences, making participants potentially more careless.
+Our data collection is limited to English-speaking participants and residents of the UK and the US; our findings might not generalize to other languages or cultures with different privacy norms and expectations.
 As user feedback was collected after reading the LLM's justification, by design, agreement rates reflect users finding the reasoning convincing.
 However, we cannot distinguish genuine correctness from mere persuasiveness.